edjug/edjug.github.io/_posts/meetups/2016-26-10-october-meeting.md

 There may also be some late breaking surprise talks.

-As always NCR will provide food and drinks.
+As always NCR will provide food and drinks - to help us judge numbers please get a [free ticket from eventbrite](https://www.eventbrite.co.uk/e/edjug-october-meetup-tickets-28756438281) if you're planning to come.